Phyo-Alpha/CinemaBookingSystem/README.md

 # CinemaBookingSystem, steps to run the project

 # make sure python is installed on computer, and python 'Path'is set in user environment variables
-# open the cmd, change the directory to the project directory where the manage.py is in, example below
+# open the command prompt, change the directory to the project directory where the manage.py is in, example below
-cd C:\Users\User\Desktop\csit314\CinemaBookingSystem
+cd C:\Users\User\Documents\CinemaBookingSystem-master

 # optional --> create a virtual environment, 'myenv' is the name of the environment
-py -m venv myenv
+python -m venv myenv

 # optional --> run the virtual environment
 myenv\scripts\activate